gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Things that we *should* have done

-- Set up a VPC and subnetting, proper security groups
+- Set up a VPC and subnetting, proper security groups.
+No private IPs and no public access, no public SSH.
 - Distribute credentials by a secure path
+- Versioned jar files or golden images

+Notes: Currently new ui-instances that are born with autoscale pull the latest jar from S3.
+This means that the "launch configuration" is not static, and every autoscaled instance might be different.

 --